 - Most internships require a minimum of 150 hours each semester.

 - Internship hourly rates range between $10.00 to $15.00

-Software Development Intern - Enterprise Applications
+Software Programmer - Enterprise Applications

 This position provides application development and support to the Enterprise Applications group.
 The person in this position will develop or modify software and participate in the software development lifecycle (SDLC).
 Candidates possessing strong customer service skills, analytical and technical aptitude are encouraged to apply.
 Candidates proficient in event-driven and/or object-oriented programming and appropriate programming languages and relational database technologies are desired/preferred.
 Hourly rate starts at $9.00.
 Work schedule TBD.